Frequently Asked Questions

 For directions please visit our campus map and type in ESH or Engemann Student Health Center.

 *The student health center is in close proximity to the Lyon Center and Fluor Tower.
-Also near Parking structure B.
+Also near the Jefferson Parking Structure.

 What if I’m concerned about another person’s behavior?